I-m-Sabbir/SimpleStackOverflow/README.md

 7. Questioner can accept answers
 8. Questioner can modify or delete his/her questions
-9. Answers can be modified or deleted by the owner 10.Guest users can see the questions and answers but can't do any actions
+9. Answers can be modified or deleted by the owner
+10. Guest users can see the questions and answers but can't do any actions

 ## Build Using
 	> Asp.NET Core 6